johncheetham/gshogi/README.rst

 gshogi - John Cheetham - http://www.johncheetham.com/projects/gshogi

+**NOTE: This project is no longer developed and has been archived.**

 Description
 -----------
 gshogi is a program to play Shogi (Japanese Chess).
 It has a builtin